 If your skin symptoms have surprised you, you’re not alone—the same study found that half of women didn’t know before menopause that it would impact their skin, and two-thirds didn’t feel like they were sufficiently informed.

-So, Why Does Menopause Cause Itchy and Dry Skin?
+Why Does Menopause Cause Itchy and Dry Skin?

-It comes down to hormones.
+Dry and itchy menopause skin is often the result of hormone changes.
 The same hormonal changes that lead to symptoms like hot flashes, mood changes, and pain during sex can also impact skin—after all, your skin is your body’s largest organ.2

 Your body’s estrogen levels decrease in menopause, and with that come changes to all of the skin-related processes that estrogen plays a role in.
 A decline in estrogen slows down your sebaceous glands’ production of oils that hydrate and protect skin.3 You also lose some of the molecules that keep your skin moisturized (like hyaluronic acid), leading to dry skin or itching.4 Some women experience just dryness, while some might experience itchier skin as a symptom of drier skin.